christoffermattssonlangseth/Quantagen/README.md

-# Quantagene
+# Quantagen
 This repo is code used for [Countagen](https://countagen.com)'s product [GeneAbacus](https://countagen.com/product/) to quantify the number of detection events from microscopy images.

 # Installation
-To install the package, run `pip install Quantagene`.
+To install the package, run `pip install Quantagen`.

 # Usage